-Marshall is an experienced mining executive with international experience in the development and management of major resource projects.
+Marshall is a career miner Marshall is a career miner Marshall is an experienced mining executive with international experience in the development and management of major resource projects.
 Marshall has held senior and executive positions with several global mining groups including project director for Vale Inco at its world-class Goro Nickel project, vice-president - assets development projects for BHP Billiton Iron Ore, project manager for North Limited, project director with Iron Ore Company of Canada.